mpayetta/mpayetta.github.io/_posts/2016-07-29-building-a-node-restful-api-unit-testing.markdown

   1 passing (275ms)
 {% endhighlight %}

 With this you should have enough tools and example to cover most of the API code.
-There will be more complex unt tests as the API gets more complex as well.
+There will be more complex unit tests as the API gets more complex as well.

 ## Conclusion

-Over the eight posts in this series we learnt how to build a RESTful API with Node.js from scracth.
+Over the eight posts in this series we learnt how to build a RESTful API with Node.js from scratch.
 We understood how to use different node modules to facilitate essential tasks related to API development such as security, validation and database access.